AtlasPilotPuppy/spark-streamingsql/README.md

 Yes, you could register UDF through StreamSQLContext.

 Q7.
-Can I insert (overwrite) query results to Table or external source (HBase)?
+Can I insert (overwrite) query results to Table or external store (HBase)?

 Not support, you need to handle this through Scala code.